AllenWLynch/metagenomepipeline/README.rst

 - is_paired : Whether the reads are paired-end or single-end.
 This is a boolean value, and can be TRUE/FALSE, True/False, true/false, 1/0, or yes/no.
 - is_trimmed : Whether the reads have been trimmed.
 This is a boolean value, and can be TRUE/FALSE, True/False, true/false, 1/0, or yes/no.

+*Use absolute paths in the sample configuration!*

-The "metadata" field is optional, and can be used to specify any additional metadata about the sample.
+The "metadata" field is optional, and can be used to specify any additional data about the sample.
 You can provide any arbitrary key-value pairs.

-**--genomes-config**
+**--genomes-config**:
 Path to a yaml file which specifies the genomes to use, and their UHGG identifiers.
 This file should be in the format (for example):